dart-archive/www.dartlang.org/src/site/articles/json-web-service/index.markdown

 String mapAsJson = '{"language":"dart"}';  // input Map of data
 Map parsedMap = JSON.parse(mapAsJson);
 print(parsedMap["language"]); // dart
-{% endpc %}
+{% endhighlight %}

 JSON also works for more complex data structures, such as nested maps inside of lists.

-Use JSON.parse() to convert the XMLHttpRequest’s response from raw text to an actual Dart object:
+Use JSON.parse() to convert the XMLHttpRequest's response from raw text to an actual Dart object:

-{% pc dart 0 %}
+{% highlight dart %}
 onSuccess(XMLHttpRequest req) {
   Map data = JSON.parse(req.responseText); // parse response text
   print(data["language"]); // dart
   print(data["targets"][0]); // dartium
   print(data["website"]["homepage"]); // www.dartlang.org
 }
-{% endpc %}
+{% endhighlight %}

 Using simple Maps with strings as keys has some unfortunate side effects.
 Making a typo in any of the string names will return a null value which could then go on to cause a NullPointerException.
 Accessing the values from the map cannot be validated before run-time.